-The extent to which [developing country ] Parties will effectively implement their obligations under this Convention will depend on the availability and accessibility of adequate and timely financial resources and [the fulfilment of commitments of developed country Parties under this instrument related to the provision of financial resources, ]capacity-building, technical assistance that leads to sustained capacity building, technology transfer and international cooperation.
+The extent to which [developing country ] Parties will effectively implement their obligations under this Convention will depend on the availability and accessibility of adequate [, additional] and timely financial resources and [the fulfilment of [obligations] commitments of developed country Parties [ and Parties with economies in transition] under this instrument related to the provision of financial resources, ][while ensuring transparency and avoiding double counting] capacity-building, technical assistance that leads to sustained capacity building, technology transfer and international cooperation.
+[The national plans of developing country parties in contribution to the achievement of the objective of this instrument shall be incumbent upon the extent of support provided by developed country parties.]